jafaryor/knowledge-base/Web/CSS/CSS3.md

 To turn a block into a multicol container we use either the `column-count` property, which tells the browser how many columns we would like to have, or the `column-width` property, which tells the browser to fill the container with as many columns of at least that width.

+When the viewport can't contain all columns, it start merging columns one by one.
+So you can end up event to single column at the end.

 ### Float, Grid, Flex

 ### Positioning scheme